intel-analytics/ipex-llm/README.md

 * You want to leverage existing Hadoop/Spark clusters to run your deep learning applications, which can be then dynamically shared with other workloads (e.g., ETL, data warehouse, feature engineering, classical machine learning, graph analytics, etc.)

 ## How to use BigDL?
-* To learn how to install and build BigDL, you can check out the [Build Page](https://github.com/intel-analytics/BigDL/wiki/Build-Page)
+* To learn how to install and build BigDL (on both Linux and macOS), you can check out the [Build Page](https://github.com/intel-analytics/BigDL/wiki/Build-Page)
 * To learn how to run BigDL programs (as either a local Java program or a Spark program), you can check out the [Getting Started Page](https://github.com/intel-analytics/BigDL/wiki/Getting-Started)
+* To try BigDL out on EC2, you can check out the [Running on EC2 Page](https://github.com/intel-analytics/BigDL/wiki/Running-on-EC2)
 * To learn how to create practical neural networks using BigDL in a couple of minutes, you can check out the [Tutorials Page](https://github.com/intel-analytics/BigDL/wiki/Tutorials)
 * For more details, you can check out the [Documents Page](https://github.com/intel-analytics/BigDL/wiki/Documents) (including Tutorials, Examples, Programming Guide, etc.)